Physiotherapy Reference

 Herniated disc causing nerve compression and associated symptoms.

-This information is for educational purposes only.
-Always consult with healthcare professionals for proper diagnosis and treatment.
+For educational purposes only.
+Always consult a healthcare professional for diagnosis and treatment.